Home Field Advantage? World Cup 2026 Host Nation Predictions (Updated for June 2026)

 Editor's Note: This is Part 2 of our three-part series analyzing 1000 computer simulations of the 2026 World Cup.
 Read Part 1: The Inevitable Blockbusters.
+Visit our Venue Schedule page for latest update on each match's predicted matchup.

 Hosting the World Cup is a dream, but it comes with a unique pressure.
 For the United States, Mexico, and Canada, the 2026 tournament is about more than just participation; it's about making a deep run on home soil.
 But does home advantage translate to an easier path?